Billy Vunipola: British & Irish Lions

 In April 2017, Vunipola was selected as one of the 41 British & Irish Lions to tour New Zealand in the summer alongside his brother Mako Vunipola.
 However, due to an ongoing shoulder injury, he withdrew from the squad on 21 May 2017 and was replaced by England back-row teammate James Haskell.
 Vunipola was not selected by coach Warren Gatland for the 2021 tour.

 Personal life

 Vunipola's father is former Tonga captain Fe'ao Vunipola and his mother, Iesinga Vunipola, a Methodist minister in High Wycombe.
 He is the nephew of two other former international players, Manu and 'Elisi Vunipola, who both represented Tonga in the 1990s.
-His brother, Mako Vunipola is his teammate with Saracens and England.
+His brother, Mako Vunipola was his teammate with Saracens and England.

 Vunipola was arrested and fined by Spanish police following a dispute in a Mallorca nightclub in April 2024.